Sixth Form Leavers

 Joseph embraced all that LRGS has to offer thoroughout his time here and said: "Life in the LRGS Sixth Form is fantastic.
 Working towards my A-levels, the good relationships that I developed with my teachers combined with the smaller class sizes and excellent teaching allowed me to achieve my best.
 Like everyone else, I was pushed to get the highest grades I could.
 Beyond my A-levels, I always found that the Sixth Form had a friendly and lively atmosphere.
 There was always something going on; my lunchtimes were never quiet!
 I was lucky enough to be involved in prefecting, debating, student societies, charity events and much more besides.
 This is was I liked so much about LRGS Sixth Form: I wasn't there just to do well in my A-levels, but to enjoy my time and gain."

-Alex left LRGS in 2017 and joined Pricewaterhouse Coopers
+Alex left LRGS and joined Pricewaterhouse Coopers

 Alex said: "The two big things I enjoyed at LRGS were the access to opportunities including careers events and competitions as well as sporting and extra-curricular activities.
 The other was the people and the relationships you build with people from school.
 Teachers were extremely supportive and offered as much help as possible."